raspberrypilearning/count-the-creatures/en/step_2.md

 --- task ---

-Click on the coloured oval within the `touching color`{:class="block3sensing"} block, and then select the **eye dropper** tool which you will find below the three colour sliders.
+Click on the coloured oval within the `touching color`{:class="block3sensing"} block, and then select the **Colour picker** tool, which you will find below the three colour sliders.

 ![image showing the eye dropper tool](images/eye-dropper-tool.png)

-Now hold up one of your coloured pieces of paper in front of the camera, and use the **eye dropper** tool to select the colour of the paper.
-The example uses red paper but remember you can use paper or objects and any colours you like.
+Now, hold up one of your coloured pieces of paper in front of the camera, and use the **Colour picker** tool to select the colour of the paper.
+The example uses red paper, but you can use paper or objects of any colours you like.

 ![image showing the paper being held in front of the camera and the eye dropper tool being used to select the colour of the paper](images/select-colour.png)